jmuratov98/Drone-Sensing-Application/autom/README.md

-The "serialconn.py" script is proven to work under python 2.7 on a Ubuntu-based System and Debian Based OS (RPI) The "test.csv" file is a temporary file that will store the DGS-NO2 Sensor data
+The "serialconn.py" script is proven to work under python 2.7 on a Ubuntu-based System and Debian Based OS (RPI).
+The "test.csv" file is a temporary file that will store the DGS-NO2 Sensor data.

 To ensure that the script "serialconn.py" runs properly, you MUST install the pyserial library.
 You can do so by installing python, curl, and pip: